 Project Cora: Breathing Life Into The Big Blue

-We've aligned with the team at OnlyOne with one objective in mind: Restore and sustain ocean health.
-From coast to coast, every single order plants Mangrove trees where they're needed most and coral in the reefs around the world.
+We've aligned with the team at OnlyOne with a sole objective: Restore and sustain ocean health through creative works.
+From coast to coast, every single order cleans up beaches, plants Mangrove trees and plants coral in reefs around the world.
+We do these things because they have a profound impact on maintaining a balanced ocean health which is paramount to the betterment of this planet and survival of our species.

 - Climate Regulation: The ocean plays a crucial role in regulating the Earth's climate.
 It absorbs and stores vast amounts of heat, helping to stabilize global temperatures.
 Additionally, the ocean acts as a carbon sink, absorbing significant amounts of carbon dioxide from the atmosphere, which helps mitigate climate change.